- 1. Your booking

 6.14.
 Some bookings must include a minimum stay of 3 nights including a Saturday night to qualify for certain prices advertised by us.

 6.15.
-Whilst we endeavour to ensure that the correct prices are displayed on our website and/or advised to you by our call centre, on very rare occasions there may be an incorrect price bookable.
-If there is an obvious error with the price at which you book (including where we have confirmed that booking) we will promptly notify you of that error and where possible you will be given the choice to retain the booking and pay the correct price within the time period indicated.
-Alternatively you can cancel the booking and receive a refund of any monies paid or select an alternative holiday, paying or receiving any difference in price to that originally paid.
-If you do not elect to retain the booking within the time period indicated we reserve the right to cancel the booking and will refund you any monies paid.
+Whilst we endeavour to ensure that the correct prices are displayed on our website and/or advised to you by our call centre, on rare occasions there may be an incorrect price bookable.
+In such cases (including where we have confirmed your booking), we reserve the right to cancel the booking.
+If we do cancel the booking, we will notify you and return all monies paid.
+At that stage, you may also contact us to select an alternative holiday, paying or receiving any difference in price where relevant, or you may request to reinstate the original booking by paying the correct price within the time period indicated by us.

 6.16.
 British Airways Holidays Ltd is a Tour Operator based in the UK and therefore accounts for VAT under the Tour Operator Margin Scheme (TOMS) as required by HMRC (Revenue and Customs), we therefore cannot issue VAT invoices.

 7.1.
 To cancel your booking or to make an amendment to your existing itinerary, you will need to contact your local call centre for assistance, as these cannot be carried out online at ba.com.

 7.2.
 If you wish to book extra services that were not included in your original booking (for example extra nights' accommodation) you can do so by contacting us, subject to availability of the additional services.